 The next step to paying for college is understanding that there ARE alternatives to student loans.
 Before I get into them, here are some quick stats on it.

 Free money is actually not that rare.
 The majority of full-time students receive some sort of financial aid (whether scholarships, grants, cash awards, etc.).
-In the image below that College Board published here, it shows that 57% of students receive scholarships and grants.

 — College Board

 In fact, here’s a great stat shared by College Raptor, showing that millions of students receive some sort of financial aid.

 So no matter what doom and gloom story you are told, there is money out there.

 Step 3: Find that free money!

 Now let’s take a look at these crazy terms: Grants, FAFSA, Financial Aid, Scholarships, Cash Awards, Student loans, and other forms of funding so that you can help your student work their way to a debt-free degree.